Leonidas777/property_service/README.md

 # Property Service
-The service that, given latitude and longitude of an object, its type and marketing type, returns a list of similar objects with their prices within a `5 kilometer` radius
+The service that, given latitude and longitude of an object, its type and marketing type, returns a list of similar objects with their prices within a `5 kilometer` radius.

 ### The use scenario
 - Alice, the real estate agent, is asked to estimate the sell price of an apartment that is located in Marienburger Straße 31 10405 Prenzlauer Berg, Berlin.